 Keystone has within its relatively young lifespan established linkages with a large number of individuals and organizations with whom it exchanges ideas, skills and shares experiences.
 The group members are a part of The Shola Fellowship, a network of like-minded individuals, and a member of Apimondia - the world federation of beekeepers.

-Keystone is centrally involved in the Participatory Guarantee System of certification with OFAI
+Keystone is centrally involved in the Participatory Guarantee System of certification of OFAI santoshfarms@gmail.com

 SANTOSH FARM